Eppo-exp/eppo-docs/docs/what-is-eppo.md

 # What is Eppo?

-Eppo is a next-generation experimentation platform build right on top of your data warehouse:
+Eppo is a next-generation feature flag and experimentation platform build right on top of your data warehouse:

 ![What is Eppo Gif](../static/img/building-experiments/what-is-eppo.gif)